qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 5. Enable the Breakpoint

 - Go back to iTunes and download Facebook again.
-This is still not a version we want, so we'll delete it.
+This is not a version we want, so we'll delete it.

-- In Charles Proxy, you'll see a new `p31-buy.itunes.apple.com` address **with the blue icon at the top of the line**.
-Expand this address to `buyProduct`.
-And then following the pictures:
+- In **Charles Proxy**, you'll see a new `p31-buy.itunes.apple.com` address **with the blue icon at the top of the line**.
+Expand this address to `buyProduct`, and then follow the pictures:

 ![zH1Lh](https://raw.githubusercontent.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/main/Screenshots/zH1LhHX-1024x548.png)